xiaojunlin/amapR/README.md

 ```

 ### fetchDistance
-Calculate the travel distance between origins and destinations.
-There are three travel ways supported, including direct line (type = 0), drive (type = 1) and walk (type = 2).
+Calculate the travel distance and travel time between origins and destinations.
+There are three travel ways, including the straight line distancee (type = 0), driving (type = 1) and walking (type = 2).
+The returned results are travel distance (unit: meter) and travel time (unit: second, only for driving and walking).

 ```R
 x <- data.frame(